khazovP/Mini-SOC-Phase2/README.md

 #### Troubleshooting NAT Issues

 I faced the same issue as before moving Honeypot to Trust zone.
 After configuring DNAT, traffic still did not reach the honeypot.
-After extensive troubleshooting, it made assumption that Azure was blocking packets with public IPs as the source, likely due to anti-spoofing protection (yes, I know, that's pretty illogical).
+After extensive troubleshooting, my assumption is that Azure may be handling Intranet traffic differently when it comes from an external source. - When the firewall DNATs without SNAT, the source IP is still the original public IP, and maybe some Azure security measure come into play.
+- With SNAT, the traffic looks like it originated inside the VNet, so Azure delivers it without issue.
 Using SNAT resolved the issue but masked attacker IPs.

 I was left with two options:

 1. **Assign a public IP to the honeypot** (bypassing firewall inspection).
 2. **Create a Sentinel query to correlate firewall and honeypot logs** to reconstruct attacker IPs.